Dart-o-s/aos_fc/plan.md

 ### Menu to Jump to Chapters
     [ ] OPEN move the current "move card" ActionBar Menu into longpress?

+### Rework the bottom bar three dot menu "..."
+    [ ] OPEN move "About" into the "..." menu
+    [ ] OPEN move tricky things into the long tap menu

 ### New Deck
-    [ ] use "Import" Editor, for import and creating new Decks, add a menu or button to use file picker
+    [X] DONE 2025-06-15 04:29 use "Import" Editor, for import [X] add a menu or button to use file picker
-        - perhaps ajust title
+        - perhaps adjust title
+    [ ] OPEN creating new Decks?
-        - load a demplate?
+        - load a template?
 Or have a clear button?
+    [ ] OPEN edit current Deck in Editor

 ### Pick Deck
     [X] DONE 2025-06-15 01:16 menu item to pick deck, list from box